How Icicles Can Be Surprisingly Dangerous

 Consider calling in experienced professionals to remove ice buildup or icicles that are extraordinarily large.

-Dr. Podolsky says if you do get hurt by falling ice and you’re unsure how severely you may be injured, err on the side of caution and go to the Emergency Department.
+Dr. Waters says if you do get hurt by falling ice and you’re unsure how severely you may be injured, err on the side of caution and go to the emergency room.